§ 115D-12. Each institution to have board of trustees; selection of trustees.

 e.
 Promotion of school-wide awareness of coach duties.

 f.
 Facilitation of coach's access to individual classes and larger assemblies for the purposes of awareness-building.

-(1) Advisory committee. - Establishment of an advisory committee, which shall include representatives from the NC Community College System, the Department of Public Instruction, the NC Works initiative located in the Department of Commerce, and at least three representatives of the business community, to review applications and make recommendations for funding awards to the State Board.
+(1) Advisory committee. - Establishment of an advisory committee, which shall include representatives from the NC Community College System, the Department of Public Instruction, the Department of Commerce, and at least three representatives of the business community, to review applications and make recommendations for funding awards to the State Board.

 (2) Application submission requirements. - The State Board of Community Colleges shall require at least the following: